ysugimoto/doorkeeper/README.md

 | contains  | AND             | string                          | string MUST contain all of list values                  |
 | blacklist | AND             | string                          | string MUST NOT be equals to blacklist strings          |

-### relasenote field
+### releasenote field

-On `releasenote` field, you can declare execute making relasenote branch, tag, and integration setting.
+On `releasenote` field, you can declare execute making releasenote branch, tag, and integration setting.
 Full validation configuration examples are following:

 | key                 | value type        | value description                      | behaves                                                        |